Think a graduate degree in electrical or computer engineering is right for you? Take the next step and start your journey today.

 - Advising: Faculty Mentor (Note 2)

-Students who have had their Ph.D. research, which was performed while enrolled at CSU, and who have had accepted at least two full papers for publication in peer-reviewed journals or conference publications may fill out an Independent Study Form listing citations and validating documentation.
+Students who have at least two full papers accepted for publication in peer-reviewed journals or conferences, based on their Ph.D. research performed while enrolled at CSU, may petition to replace 3 credits of the required 9 credits of regular coursework by an “independent study” (ECE 795) course.
+This petition involves filling out the Independent Study Form listing citations and validating documentation.
 The form must be approved by the student’s Ph.D.
 Adviser, and then submitted to the department Academic Advisor for committee review and approval.

 All Ph.D. students are considered provisional by the Department of Electrical and Computer Engineering until they successfully complete an oral Qualifying Examination.
 This examination must be completed before the end of the third semester following admission.
 An advisory committee must be established before a qualifying examination can be attempted.